bvogelzang/BounceMenuController/README.md

 ## Known Issues

-1. When the device is rotated, tabs that have already been accessed will jump into position when selected instead of properly animating.
-2. If there are more tabs than vertical space allows (in landscape or otherwise), those tabs cannot be accessed.
+1. If there are more tabs than vertical space allows (in landscape or otherwise), those tabs cannot be accessed.

 ## Requirements